Putting a Boston Butt on My Kamado Grill

 homemade vinegar bbq sauce

-If you are looking for a simple vinegar barbecue recipe for your pulled pork sandwiches, check this one out.
+If you are looking for the best pairing of a sauce with your pork butt, then you are looking at vinegar barbecue for your pulled pork sandwiches